 We strive to attract and retain the most highly qualified employees and NEOs in an extremely competitive market.
-Accordingly, our Compensation Committee believes that it is important when making its compensation decisions to be informed as to the competitive market for executive talent, including the current practices of comparable public companies with which we compete for such talent.
+Accordingly, our Compensation Committee believes it is important when making its compensation decisions to be informed as to the competitive market for executive talent, including the current practices of comparable public companies with which we compete for such talent.

 The Compensation Committee regularly reviews our peer group to determine if adjustments are necessary to ensure that the data derived from the group continues to represent current market practices.
 From time to time, our Compensation Committee will revise the peer group when it determines that additional or different peer companies or groups are necessary to provide appropriate information on market practices and compensation levels.
-For 2019, the Compensation Committee felt it was appropriate to rely upon the peer group established in the in 2018, which consisted of the following companies:
+For 2021, the peer group established consisted of the following companies: